 In July 1980, the TTUHSC School of Nursing Continuing Education Program was first accredited by the Western Regional Accrediting Committee of the American Nurses' Association as a provider of continuing education in nursing.
-The accreditation, now offered through the American Nurses Credentialing Center, remains in effect.
-The official accreditation statement is:
+The accreditation, now offered through the American Nurses Credentialing Center, remained in effect through 2012 when the department closed.